The First Women Architects Find Success in a Man’s World

 Eleanor Manning (O’Connor) graduated from MIT in 1906, then joined Lois Howe’s firm as a draftsman in 1908.
 After four years with the firm, she took a leave of absence and traveled to Europe, where she created watercolor paintings of buildings and structures that caught her interest.
 When Howe offered her a partnership in 1913, Manning returned to Boston to begin what has been described as the “longest-lasting and most prolific women’s architectural firm.”
 It was the first all-women partnership in Boston and the second in the country.

 The firm flourished; in 1926, Howe and Manning added another MIT graduate to the partnership.
-Joining them was Mary Almy of Beverly, MA, a graduate of Radcliffe College, who built a summer home for her family before she studied architecture at MIT.
+Joining them was Mary Almy of Beverly, MA, a graduate of Radcliffe College, who built a summer home for her family before studying architecture at MIT.

-Mary finished her degree at MIT in 1919, then immediately went abroad to work at a London-based architectural firm.
+Mary finished her degree at MIT in 1919 and then immediately worked at a London-based architectural firm.
 When she came back in 1921, she signed on as a draftsman at Howe and Manning, her fellow MIT graduates.

 A Focus on Colonial Revival